π’ I am currently on the job market. I'd be happy to connect!

 Feb 2017 β May 2018

 Contributed to development of a multimodal stress monitoring framework for analyzing people's physiological and behavioral reactions to stressors.
-Participated in designing and conducting experiments and implementing real-time signal processing framework.
+Participated in designing and conducting experiments and implementing a real-time signal processing framework.
 Co-authored paper published at UbiComp Workshop '17, presenting the framework and experimental findings.

 Awards